IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - SAV
 - Rdata
 - CSV
-- XLSX
+- XLSX (in lower-case)

+For example :

-For example, if you want your Dataverse installation to not attempt to ingest Rdata files larger than 1 MB, use this setting:
+* if you want your Dataverse installation to not attempt to ingest Rdata files larger than 1 MB, use this setting:

 ``curl -X PUT -d 1000000 http://localhost:8080/api/admin/settings/:TabularIngestSizeLimit:Rdata``

+* if you want your Dataverse installation to not attempt to ingest XLSX files at all, use this setting:

+``curl -X PUT -d 0 http://localhost:8080/api/admin/settings/:TabularIngestSizeLimit:xlsx``

 :ZipUploadFilesLimit
 ++++++++++++++++++++